Contact

 The miracle of Kozani

-In the north of Greece, JUWI has built the largest bifacial solar park in Europe.
-Against all odds, the 204-megawatt project was completed in record time.
+In northern Greece, JUWI built Europe's largest bifacial solar park.
+Despite challenges, the 204-MW project was completed in record time.

 August 30, 2022 | Solar